The Science

 Current behavioral models rely on what people say about themselves — surveys, interviews, self-reported preferences.
 But people wear different masks depending on context.

-In public and interviews, people present their Business Persona — cooperative, agreeable, rational.
+In public, people present their Business Persona — cooperative, agreeable, rational.
 Hidden beneath are the Family Persona, the Defensive Persona, and strategic or manipulative traits that only emerge under pressure.

 The Behaviour Simulator doesn't ask — it observes, infers, and decomposes each individual into their true behavioral spectrum through ambient signals and real-time interaction patterns.